Toronto: Live Weather

 Weather in Toronto

-Toronto enjoys a mild semi-continental climate, much warmer than northerly regions of Canada.
-Summers are warm, even hot, winters are cold and rainfall is fairly low and even all year.
-The city is in Ontario on Lake Ontario, just northeast of Hamilton.
-Toronto is at a similar latitude to Bordeaux and Milan so the assumption that any part of Canada must be constantly covered in snow and ice is not beared out here.
+With a mild semi-continental climate, Toronto is warmer than more northerly regions of Canada.
+Summers are warm, even hot, winters are cold, and low-to-moderate rainfall is consistent throughout the year.
+A city on Lake Ontario in the province of Ontario, Toronto is similar in latitude to Bordeaux and Milan and enjoys comparable weather.